 Badgers are a mostly nocturnal park resident that, at times, are seen during the day by visitors.
 These mainly solitary creatures are carnivorous and help keep the rodent populations in check within the park.
 Badgers have large claws designed to dig and they utilize these assets for digging their burrows, and to extract their prey from their underground homes.

-Badgers prefer not to encounter humans and will typically scurry off into their dens of they sense someone approaching.
+Badgers prefer not to encounter humans and will typically scurry off into their dens if they sense someone approaching.
 If confronted, they will charge to keep an intruder away from their den, so please admire these interesting little mammals from a distance while in the park!
 Arizona badgers do not hibernate, although they become mostly inactive during the cold winter months so your best chance to see one of these desert dwelling badgers is during the spring and summer.

 Desert Cottontail